|

 "That is a strange thing for a Magus to say."

-"I have learnt much in the past few weeks," admitted
+"I have learned much in the past few weeks," admitted

 Niqmaddu.
 "Not least, an awareness of my own limitations."